Strategic Communication and Language Bias in Multi-Agent LLM Coordination

-Figure 4 illustrates the evolution of strategy coordination across rounds in the Battle of the Sexes game.
-Unlike the Prisoner's Dilemma—where communication consistently enhances coordination—this figure highlights the opposite trend.
-GPT-4o, for instance, shows a marked improvement in coordination even without communication, transitioning from nearly complete misalignment to moderate alignment, as previously reported in \cite{buscemi2025fairgame}.
+Figure 4 shows the evolution of strategy coordination across rounds in the Battle of Sexes game.
+Unlike the Prisoner's Dilemma--where communication consistently enhances coordination--this figure highlights the opposite trend.
+GPT-4o, for instance, shows a marked improvement in coordination without communication, transitioning from nearly complete misalignment to moderate alignment -- as also observed in \cite{buscemi2025fairgame}.
 However, when communication is enabled, coordination only slightly increases, and overall remains lower than in the no-communication setting.
 For Llama 4 Maverick, a modest improvement is observed in the absence of communication, whereas enabling communication results in a slight decline in coordination over the course of the game.